monowireless/MWSDK_docs/en/MWX/content/install_n_build/building-act.md

 {% hint style="success" %}
 If the build is successful, you will see a message about the creation of the `.elf` file, along with its size information (`text data bss dec hex filename`), as shown in the highlighted part of the screenshot above.

-Also, a BIN file (in the above example, `PingPong_BLUE_???.bin`) file should be created under the `build` directory.
+Also, a BIN file (in the above example, `PingPong_BLUE_???.bin`) file should be created under the `build` folder.
 Please check it.
 {% endhint %}

 {% hint style="info" %}
-The build definition adds a definition to convert directory names (e.g. `/c/User/...`) that do not conform to the Windows 10 file system (e.g. `C:/User/...`).
+The build definition adds a definition to convert folder names (e.g. `/c/User/...`) that do not conform to the Windows 10 file system (e.g. `C:/User/...`).

 The conversion is not complete, but you can extract the filename and line number of the error from the compilation message.